Countries

 Related news on dig.watch

-Syria’s permanent mission to the UN:
+Syria’s permanent mission to the UN in Geneva:

 Syria’s Permanent Mission in Geneva represents the Syrian Arab Republic at the UN Office at Geneva and at other international organisations based in Switzerland.
 According to UN Geneva’s official Blue Book, the mission is located at the International Centre Cointrin (ICC), Route de Pré-Bois 20, Geneva, and the current Permanent Representative is H.E.
 Mr Haydar Ali Ahmad, who presented his credentials in February 2023.
 The mission is Syria’s main diplomatic channel in Geneva for multilateral engagement on issues such as human rights, humanitarian affairs, disarmament, health, labour, and other UN processes.